-ave you ever considered what would happen to you or your loved ones if you couldn't work due to a long-term illness or injury which results in a loss of earnings?
-It's important to be able to keep your finances healthy as you recover.
-No one likes to think that something bad will happen to them, but if you couldn't work due to a serious illness, how would you manage financially?
-Being unable to work can quickly turn your world upside down.
-How would you cover your outstanding bills or childcare costs?
+MGP (Employee Benefits) Limited 16 The Courtyard, Common Lane, Culcheth, Warrington WA3 4HA Tel: 01925 765821 Fax: 01925 764871 Web: www.mgpeb.co.uk Email: enquiries@mgpeb.co.uk Income protection insurance How will you pay the bills if you were sick or injured and couldn't work?
+There is a growing unease about the economic fallout of coronavirus (COVID-19), with many businesses laying off contractors and putting staff on extended leave, as well as natural worries about contacting the disease.
+What this crisis has shown is that being unable to work can quickly turn our world upside down.
+No one likes to think that something bad will happen to them, but if you can't work due to a serious illness, how would you manage financially?
 Could you survive on savings or sick pay from work?
-If not, you may need some other way to keep paying the bills - and you might want to consider income protection insurance.
+If not, you may need some other way to keep paying the bills - and income protection insurance is an option to consider.
 You might think this may not happen to you, and of course we hope it doesn't, but it's important to recognise that no one is immune to the risk of illness and accidents.
 No one can guarantee that they will not be the victim of an unfortunate accident or be diagnosed with a serious illness.
-This won't stop the bills arriving or the mortgage payments being deducted from your bank account, so going without income protection insurance could be tempting fate.
-Sudden loss of income Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and it typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
-Many people have never even considered what they'd do if they couldn't work because of long-term illness or injury.
-For most people, experiencing a sudden loss of income due to illness or injury could be devastating for them and their family.
+This won't stop the bills arriving or the mortgage payments from being deducted from your bank account, so forgoing income protection insurance could be tempting fate.
+COVER MONTHLY PAYMENTS Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
 Keep your finances healthy as you recover from illness or injury: